 Our admissions process is collaborative: as you learn about our school, we seek to learn about your child.
 Our goal is to ensure that Delaware Valley Friends truly represents the right fit for his or her needs.
-Steps for our application process are outlined

 Delaware Valley Friends School welcomes students in grades 3 - 12 with learning differences, particularly in reading (dyslexia), writing (dysgraphia), math (dyscalculia), memory (long-term and working), processing speed, ADHD and executive functioning challenges.